The Aviation Law Review: Israel

 The Israeli aviation sector has undergone major changes in recent years.
 The first of these was the enactment of the Aviation Services Law (Compensation and Assistance for Flight Cancellation or Change of Conditions) 2012 (ASL), establishing passenger rights, similar to those under Regulation (EC) No. 261/2004, to compensation and other benefits in the case of flight delays or cancellations and denial of boarding (as a result of overbooking, etc.).

 Another major change was the liberalisation of Israel's policy on bilateral and multilateral air services agreements and the resulting signature of the EU–Israel Open Skies Agreement in 2012.2 This change in policy has resulted in a significant increase in the operations of foreign airlines (including low-cost airlines) and the frequency of flights to and from Israel, as well as a decrease in air fares.
-Thus, for example, international passenger traffic passing through Israel's main international airport, Ben Gurion Airport (BGA), increased by more than 90 per cent between 2012 (12.4 million) and 2019 (24.036 million).3 This number was expected to grow further during the past year, taking into account the opening in January 2019 of Ramon Airport, a new international airport located in the south of Israel close to the town of Eilat, but in view of the current covid-19 pandemic, it is unlikely to happen, at least this year.
+Thus, for example, international passenger traffic passing through Israel's main international airport, Ben Gurion Airport (BGA), increased by more than 90 per cent between 2012 (12.4 million) and 2019 (24.036 million).3 This number was expected to grow further during 2020, taking into account also the opening in January 2019 of Ramon Airport, a new international airport located in the south of Israel close to the town of Eilat, a resort town on the shores of the Red Sea.
+However, because of the covid-19 pandemic, in fact international passenger traffic through BGA decreased from 2019 to 2020 by 84 per cent (4.808 million).4

 The Israeli Ministry of Transportation (MOT) has primary responsibility for regulation of the aviation sector.
 In 2005, the MOT established Israel's Civil Aviation Authority (CAAI) to oversee, regulate and supervise all aviation-related matters, including the issue of aviation licences and permits.
 The body responsible for airports is the Israel Airports Authority.
 The Aviation Security Operation Centre (ASOC) in the Security Department of the MOT oversees aviation security.
 Aviation security is a priority in Israel in the light of constant terrorist threats.
 Operating permits will not be granted unless ASOC has received and approved written confirmation of compliance with ASOC's security requirements from the relevant foreign airports and airlines.

-Allocation of slots at BGA is carried out in accordance with the Aeronautical Information Publication (AIP), which gives priority to scheduled flights and to maintenance of existing allocations.4
+Allocation of slots at BGA is carried out in accordance with the Aeronautical Information Publication (AIP), which gives priority to scheduled flights and to maintenance of existing allocations.5

 Legal framework for liability